Read the passage and mark A,B,C or D for blanks (1 to 6).

 AThe design of social media platforms further highlights the importance of user choice.

-CThe social media platforms highlight the further choice of users, which is quite important.
+BThe social media platforms highlight the further choice of users, which is quite important.

 DThe design of social media and the user choice are quite important to highlight the platform.